How To Set Up An Informational Interview

 Networking plays such a critical role when it comes to landing a job, especially if you're trying to learn more about a career path or company.

 In order to be successful, though, you need to be very intentional with your efforts and respectful of a connection's time.
-This is a good, simple strategy you can use to ask for informational interviews.
+The simple strategy above is the best one to use if you're trying to ask for informational interviews.

 - 7 Tips For Successful Virtual Informational Interviews - Work It Daily ... ›